What is Static Analysis?

 - Facilitating the machinations of the DevOps automated feedback loop

 As a result, static analysis becomes an agent for continuous, automated process improvement.
-It provides a means for examining defects detected during release or QA to determine if there is a way to harden code and eliminate the possibility of these defects occurring in the future.
+It provides a way for developers to understand and examine an error detected during release, or for QA to determine if there is a way to harden code and eliminate the possibility of these defects to occur in the future.

 About Parasoft’s Static Analysis Solution

 There are several static analysis tools on the market, ranging from open source utilities to full development testing suites.
-Parasoft’s development testing solution provides an integrated platform for automating a broad range of software quality practices, while providing meaningful, comprehensive reports and the option for intelligent analytics, powered by Parasoft DTP.
+Parasoft’s software testing solution provides an integrated platform for automating a broad range of software quality practices for multiple coding languages, while providing meaningful, comprehensive reports and the option for intelligent analytics, powered by Parasoft DTP.

 For C and C++, in addition to a full range of static code analysis capabilities and over 2,200 rules (the most of any tool on the market, based on implementations of MISRA, MISRA C++, FDA, Scott Meyers’ Effective C++, Effective STL, and other established sources), Parasoft C/C++test provides a unified solution for your development testing practices.
 It generates and executes unit tests; enables several types of code coverage, including line, statement, block, path, decision (branch), simple condition, and MC/DC coverage; provides runtime analysis; and comes with a tool qualification kit for complying with functional safety standards.

-Parasoft also has full static code analysis support for Java with Parasoft Jtest and .NET applications with Parasoft dotTEST.
+Parasoft also has full static code analysis support for Java language, with Parasoft Jtest, and for the .NET language, with Parasoft dotTEST.
 Just like with C and C++, these are fully integrated solutions that provide more than just static analysis, so you get a comprehensive solution to bring efficiency and ease to your software testing.
-You can analyze code with Parasoft static analysis on the desktop and also integrate it into your automated builds to enable you to prevent defects continuously and automatically.
+A user can analyze code with Parasoft static analysis on the desktop and also integrate it into your automated builds to enable you to prevent defects continuously and automatically.

 DTP also performs intelligent analytics, which enable these workflows to automatically assess the quality and risk of your software development.
 For instance, DTP can look for systemic issues associated with the programming process, or correlate a severe violation in code produced by a junior engineer with a set of unit tests and coverage information to determine how much risk is associated with the module.
 If the correlation points to a risk level above a specific threshold, then the violation may trigger a specific continuous process improvement workflow that involves peer code review and additional analysis, in addition to the normal defect remediation tasks.